rjpcasalino/blog_bt/pages/posts/2020-04-02-COVID-19_or:_How_I_Learned_to_Stop_Worrying_and_Love_The_Virus.md

 ```
 aside: psst, I had forgotten that I wrapped `wc -l $*` into a cmd named `lc` and that was confusing for a bit.

-the `q` here stands for quit.
+The `q` here stands for quit.
 So, print all these lines and then quit.
 Stream editors are cool like that.
 The code above is rather ugly so please forgive me.
 The reason for the `<` is to disregard the file name in the output.
 Why that works, I don't really know but I think I'd better wise up.

 Moving on, let's tie in wget, awk, and cron.
 Then we can really get going: